TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/Systems/Abilities.md

 Guaranteed to spawn a Mega Fruit on the next fruit that will be spawned.
 Mega Fruit will add a lot to the score and it will also decrease the size of the snake.

+### Ability HeadSwap

+### Ability Bury

+Allows players head to go underground for a duration of time

+### Ability Reroll

+Allows the player to reroll the map when the player hits the edge of the map.